odysseusinc/AtlasTests/README.md

 Clone this project to your computer.

-You have to set correct parameters in *.feature files (blue color), e.g. you have to set existing cohorts or concept sets, also you have to set existing data sources with correct names (as on UI).
+It is required to set correct parameters in *.feature files (blue color), e.g. you have to set existing cohorts or concept sets, also you have to set existing data sources with correct names (as on UI).
 In another case tests will have "failed" status.